 \section{Building WAON}

-We construct \textbf{WAON}, a large-scale and high-quality Japanese image-text pair dataset based on Common Crawl\footnote{\url{https://commoncrawl.org/}}.
-We extract (image, caption) pairs from the HTML pages contained in these snapshots and perform filtering and deduplication to obtain 155M Japanese (image, text) pairs.
-We describe the construction pipeline of WAON-Bench below.
+We construct \textbf{WAON}, a large-scale Japanese image-text pair dataset based on Common Crawl~\citep{commoncrawl2025commoncrawl}.
+We first extract (image URL, caption) pairs from Japanese HTML pages in Common Crawl snapshots, and then apply filtering and deduplication to obtain 155M Japanese image-text pairs.
+We describe the construction pipeline below.

-\subsection{Dataset construction pipeline}
+\subsection{Dataset Construction Pipeline}

 Figure~\ref{fig:construction_pipeline} illustrates our dataset construction pipeline.
 We first extract Japanese HTML documents from WARC files as efficiently as possible to reduce the number of samples processed in later, computationally intensive steps such as model-based filtering.
-After extracting image-text pairs from the HTML, we perform deduplication that does not require image data, followed by image downloading.
-Subsequently, we apply filtering and deduplication processes that rely on image content.
-We apply this pipeline to the latest six Common Crawl snapshots (2024-26, 2024-33, 2024-42, 2024-51, 2025-08, and 2025-18).
-Following established practices in large-scale web dataset construction~\citep{schuhmann2022laion,lee2022deduplicating,zhu2023multimodal}, we incorporate several filtering and deduplication techniques while iteratively refining each step through manual inspection of sampled subsets.
-Below, we describe the details of each step.
+After extracting image-text pairs from the HTML, we perform text-based deduplication before downloading images, followed by image-based filtering and deduplication.
+We apply this pipeline to six recent Common Crawl snapshots (2024-26, 2024-33, 2024-42, 2024-51, 2025-08, and 2025-18), iteratively refining each step through manual inspection of sampled subsets following established practices~\citep{schuhmann2022laion,lee2022deduplicating,zhu2023multimodal}.